Establishing a sole proprietorship (s.p.) in Slovenia

-The of the most common forms of businesses in Slovenia are:
+The most common forms of business in Slovenia are:

 - Private Entrepreneur / Sole Proprietor / Sole Trader (“samostojni podjetnik – s.p.”) and

 - Limited Liability Company (“družba z omejeno odgovornostjo – d.o.o.”).

 Registration of an s.p. in Slovenia / Establishing an s.p. in Slovenia

 Registration of an s.p. in Slovenia (establishing an s.p. in Slovenia) is free, fast and simple.
 Usually it does not take more than 1 or 2 business days.

 You can register an s.p. by themselves through the eVEM web application, which requires a web digital certificate, or at one of the VEM offices in Slovenia (»VEM točke«), which requires a personal presence.

 For registration of an s.p. you will need: